 Policy Statement

 Southeastern Louisiana University is committed to the principle of academic freedom and to the concomitant principle that this freedom carries with it the special obligation to exercise academic responsibility and to observe professional ethics.
+This policy is in compliance with LSA R.S.17:3399.39 as amended in Act 584 of the 2024 Regular Legislative Session.

 Purpose of Policy